Amazon EC2: A Comprehensive Operations and Architecture Reference

 --tag-specifications 'ResourceType=instance,Tags=[{Key=Name,Value=WebServer-01}]'

-# Allocate Elastic IP
+Allocate an Elastic IP address

 aws ec2 allocate-address